analeite/analeite/README.md

 <h4 align="center">A Brazilian System Analyst, aspirant of DevOps culture.
 Member of the Shalom Catholic Community.</h4>

-- 🌱 I’m currently learning **about AZ-900, Ansible and DevOps culture.**
+- 🌱 I’m currently learning **about AZ-104, Python, Agile and DevOps culture.**

 - ⚡ Fun fact: **I love to paint with watercolor!**